 If you are a compassionate individual with an interest in human diversity and a desire

-curriculum prepares students for positions in the social work profession
+curriculum prepares students for positions in the social work profession and

-The master of social work program trains graduate students in advanced
+The Master of Social Work program trains graduate students in advanced integrated

-social work practice either with individuals, families and groups or in community
+social work practice with individuals, families, groups, communities, and